 Of course, you can navigate your Medicare plan options on your own.
 There are several online tools and resources that can help, and you can seek information from plan providers and family members or friends who have already enrolled in Medicare.
 Working with a licensed professional, however, comes with significant benefits.

-Agents and brokers are licensed experts who are there to help you understand the intricacies of the plans they recommend.
+Agents and brokers are licensed advisors who are there to help you understand the intricacies of the plans they recommend.
 They can help you look at your options and offer their advice based on your unique circumstance.

 When you don’t have a firm grasp on the specifics of Medicare coverages and policies, it can be easy to make a costly decision.
 A licensed professional can help you find the best coverage, specific to your health and financial situation.